MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 ### Table count and size

-The number and size of tables generated prior to benchmarking should be realistically large.
+The number and size of tables generated prior to benchmarking should be large.
 For example, tests conducted on a single table with 100,000 rows are unlikely to yield useful results because such data set is likely smaller than virtually any real-world database.
-For comparison, a benchmark using several tables (e.g., 10-25) with 5 million rows each might be a more realistic representation of real time workload.
+For comparison, a benchmark using several tables (for example, 10-25) with 5 million rows each might be a more realistic representation of real time workload.

 ### Test mode